What are my rights as a public-sector worker?

 History of Organizing in the Public Sector

-The 1977 U.S. Supreme Court ruling, Abood vs. Detroit Board of Education, set a precedent: public-sector unions could collect agency fees to support non-political activities, such as collective bargaining efforts and administrative work.
-The reasoning in this decision posited that non-union workers benefit from the activities of the union, such as high pay scales, healthcare, and even job security.
+The 1977 U.S. Supreme Court ruling, Abood vs. Detroit Board of Education, set a precedent.
+Public-sector unions could collect agency fees to support non-political activities, such as collective bargaining efforts and administrative work.
+They reasoned that non-union workers benefit from the activities of the union, like high pay scales, healthcare, and even job security.
 This ruling excluded explicit political activity from the non-union member funding, meaning only member dues would be reserved for canvassing, campaigns, and candidate endorsements.
-On one hand, this decision increased labor power because advocacy needs cash to be sustainable: lawyer fees and strike organizing are essential to the collective bargaining process.
-But this also gave rise to business unionism, which opposed the previous tendency towards class-struggle unionism, making our organizations more bureaucratic and much less credible.

 Names like the United Public Workers of America (UPWA) remind public-sector workers that this future is one we can change.
 These “wall-to-wall” bargains are reminiscent of the First Amendment, granting us freedom of assembly, and the right of association.
 A union, at its core, is just a group of people organizing together.